nfelnlp/nfelnlp.github.io/old_news.md

 author_profile: true
 ---

+2023-05-30 : [Saliency Map Verbalization](./publications/index.md#2023) (first-author paper) accepted to ACL 2023!
+See you in Toronto! 🍁
+2023-05-19 : [Inseq](./publications/index.md#2023) accepted to ACL 2023!
+[MultiTACRED](https://aclanthology.org/2023.acl-long.210/) which I reviewed for my colleagues has been accepted as well.
 2023-02-27 : Inseq pre-print published on arXiv.
 2022-12-26 : Three papers accepted to ESSV and HUCAPP.
 New interpretability library Inseq (project led by Gabriele Sarti) now available on GitHub.
 2022-11-21 : Journal paper about "Interactive Explainable AI" accepted to KI.